chopdgd/django-genomix/docs/usage.rst

 Usage
 =====

-To use Django GenomiX in a project, add it to your `INSTALLED_APPS`:
+To use django-genomix in a project, add it to your `INSTALLED_APPS`:

 .. code-block:: python